iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operator Splitting/The Douglas Rachford Operator.md

     2x &= x + R_1R_2x
     \\
     \iff
-    x &= R_2R_1x,
+    x &= R_2R_1x.
 \end{aligned}
 $$
-and from the last line, the result we want to show is self evident.
-The (4.) claim is direct by the original definition of the Douglas Rachford operator.
-Consider that
+To show (4.), it follows from the definition of DR operator, consider:

 $$
 \begin{aligned}